PhilippMatthes/macconnect-download/README.md

 ![Tutorial: App](tutorial-slides/menu.png?raw=true "Title")

 Having started the app, you will see it in the menu bar.
 Read your code and start your iOS Mac Connect App.
 You are now ready to connect.

+## Why is this project not in the Mac App Store?

+Since 2012, the Mac App Store requires all apps to be *sandboxed*.
+This means, that they are restricted to perform actions, which do not directly affect other apps or the system.
+Since this app needs to send *key presses* to the system, it requires not to be sandboxed.
+Because of that, it is not possible for us to submit this app to the Mac App Store.

 ## Troubleshooting